 The primary ingredient in pesto is Basil.
 If you don’t have a Basil plant you should buy one.
 Many of the grocery stores now sell them right in the produce section so they’re very easy to find.
 Just think, having a Basil plant in your house means you can make pesto any time you want.

 In terms of kitchen gadgets, I’d recommend a food processor.
 The food processor will allow you to get just the right consistency.
 If you don’t already have one the Ninja Chopper is great.
 This little gadget makes my life in the kitchen so much easier.
-Check out the Amazon link below to get your very own:

 Easy Homemade PestoPRINT NOW!